ModDota/moddota.github.io/_articles/scripting/item-restrictions-requirements.md

 }
 ```

-### 3. Lua Script
+## Step 3.
+Lua Script

 In this example, I'll look for Level and Class requirements

-Make use of the [CustomError Flash UI by zedor](https://github.com/zedor/CustomError) to display a red error message when the item doesn't met any criteria found in the table.
+Make use of the [CustomError Flash UI by zedor](https://github.com/zedor/CustomError) to display a red error message when the item doesn't meet any criteria found in the table.

 There are some `DeepPrintTable` and `print` to check that the table is being reviewed as you expect.